xxmustafacooTR/KernelManager/README.md

-# ThunderTweaks
+# xxTR Manager

-It is a fork of hKTweaks [hKTweaks](https://github.com/corsicanu/hKtweaks) and MoroGoku's [MTweaks](https://github.com/morogoku/MTweaks-KernelAdiutorMOD), properly adaptated to exynos7870/7880/7884/7885/7904/8890 devices (maybe even more).
+It is a fork of ThunderTweaks [ThunderTweaks](https://github.com/ThunderStorms21th/ThunderTweaks), hKTweaks [hKTweaks](https://github.com/corsicanu/hKtweaks) and MoroGoku's [MTweaks](https://github.com/morogoku/MTweaks-KernelAdiutorMOD), properly adaptated to exynos7870/7880/7884/7885/7904/8890 devices (maybe even more).
 Original hKTweaks and MTweaks app is a Mod of Grarak's [KernelAdiutor](https://github.com/Grarak/KernelAdiutor) for compatibilize to Samsung Exynos.
 Thanks to Willi Ye for this great application.
-First version of ThunderTweaks v1.0.0 is builded from hKTweaks v1.1.5 and MTWeaks v2.14.0.
+First version of xxTR Manager is builded from ThunderTweaks, hKTweaks and MTWeaks.
-I've added some fixes and new stuff for better work with ThundeRStormS kernel : (https://github.com/ThunderStorms21th/Galaxy-S7-Pie-kernel) and (https://github.com/ThunderStorms21th/Galaxy-S7-kernel).
+This app works with only Exynos 9810 devices, if you don't have that device use other managers.

-## Donation link of myself Nalas (Original creator of ThunderTweaks)
+## Donation link for Nalas (Original creator of ThunderTweaks)
 [![PayPal](https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-200px.png)](https://paypal.me/pnalas)

 ## Donation link for Corsicanu (Original creator of hKTweaks)